sage-code/maj/basic.md

 You can ask about location isomg `ubi` or time isomg `cud`:

 * do seru la loca ke tu jocu? = where is the place you play?
-* ku seru la tepa ke zu venu? = when  is the time they come?
+* ku seru la tesa ke zu venu? = when  is the time they come?

 **expressions**